firstyanto/Pilkada2024/README.md

 The purpose of collecting this data is for research purposes only, and for completing postgraduate (S2) data mining assignments at Pamulang University (UNPAM).

-Research Title: Popularity Correlation Analysis of the 2024 Indonesian Regional Election Candidate Electability Survey https://openjournal.unpam.ac.id/index.php/jikom/article/view/46343
+Research Title: Quantitative Analysis of the Impact of Political Endorsements on Electability Levels in the 2024 Simultaneous Regional Elections (Pilkada 2024) https://openjournal.unpam.ac.id/index.php/jikom/article/view/46343

 Members of the group :